-- hiring qualified staff with the knowledge, skill, and ability to develop an Area Plan and fulfill the obligations set forth by that plan and to effectively perform the functions of an AAA/ADRC as prescribed in federal and state regulations and in this Manual; - implementing a staffing plan consistent with federal and state standards as outlined by 45 CFR 1321.55; - selecting, administering, and evaluating a network of service provider agencies which are responsible for the provision of services to older persons, with objectives specifically targeting low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - ensuring the use of outreach efforts that will identify eligible individuals, with special emphasis on older individuals who have the greatest economic or social need, particularly low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - establishing priorities and methods for serving older persons with greatest economic or social need with particular attention to low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas;

-- conducting annual evaluations of the effectiveness of outreach efforts for low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - allocating and coordinating available resources to achieve the most effective program for older persons, with emphasis on low-income older individuals, low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - conducting annual and on-going assessments that utilize the best practices which reflect a modernized aging structure and service delivery system; - creating appropriate professional policies that address conflicts of interest that may arise; and - coordinating the assessment, selection, and service process to ensure that they will not be performed by the same entity, in order to assure program integrity.
+- hiring qualified staff with the knowledge, skill, and ability to develop an Area Plan and fulfill the obligations set forth by that plan and to effectively perform the functions of an AAA as prescribed in federal and state regulations and in this Manual; - selecting, administering, and evaluating a network of service provider agencies which are responsible for the provision of services to older persons, with objectives specifically targeting low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - ensuring the use of outreach efforts that will identify eligible individuals, with special emphasis on older individuals who have the greatest economic or social need, particularly low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - establishing priorities and methods for serving older persons with greatest economic or social need with particular attention to low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - conducting annual evaluations of the effectiveness of outreach efforts for low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - allocating and coordinating available resources to achieve the most effective program for older persons, with emphasis on low-income older individuals, low-income minority older individuals, older individuals with limited English proficiency, and older individuals residing in rural areas; - conducting annual and on-going assessments that utilize the best practices which reflect a modernized aging structure and service delivery system; - creating appropriate professional policies that address conflicts of interest that may arise; and - coordinating the assessment, selection, and service process to ensure that they will not be performed by the same entity, in order to assure program integrity.

-B. Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) Procedural Requirements
+B. Area Agency on Aging (AAA) Procedural Requirements

-The following policies and procedures are intended to encourage AAA's/ADRC's support of aging services in South Carolina and in the planning and service area regions:
+The following policies and procedures are intended to encourage AAA's support of aging services in South Carolina and in the planning and service area regions: